Ha-dam/Hadam_AI_FastAPI/README.md

 Hadam diary generartive server

 ## Overview
 This FastAPI server is designed to create and manage diary entries with the integration of OpenAI's GPT-3 for text generation and Stable Diffusion for image generation.
+For better output, we used DeepL API to translate tentative results.
 It provides endpoints to create new diary entries, regenerate diary text, and regenerate diary images based on user inputs.

 ## Features
 - **Diary Creation**:  Generate diary entries using GPT-3 based on user-provided keywords about their experiences, emotions, and details of the day.